G-Core/gcore-webrtc-sdk-js/packages/rtckit/docs/api/rtckit.webrtcstreamingoptions.md

 If any of the steps fail, the client will emit a [WebrtcStreamingEvents.MediaDeviceSwitchOff](./rtckit.webrtcstreamingevents.md) event.
 The event will contain the information about the disconnected media device.

 NOTE.
 In the case of a camera device, it can happen that the new device will have different resolutions supported.
 One way to avoid this is to always specify one of the standard resolutions in the [video constraints](./rtckit.webrtcstreamparams.md)<!-- -->.
 See also [WebrtcStreaming.openSourceStream()](./rtckit.webrtcstreaming.opensourcestream.md)<!-- -->, [MediaDevicesHelper.getAvailableVideoResolutions()](./rtckit.mediadeviceshelper.getavailablevideoresolutions.md)

-- `mediaDevicesAutoSwitchRefresh` - refresh the list of available media devices after a media device disconnect is detected.
-This option is experimental and will become a default behaviour in the future

-- `mediaDevicesMultiOpen` - close any media stream requested earlier before requesting a new one.
-This is necessary on some devices, e.g., Android, which won't let you open a stream from many devices at the same time.
-This option will probably become a default behaviour in the future.